naveen-anandhan/Singapore-Resale-Flat-Prices-Predicting/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ## Acknowledgements

-- Developed by Naveen Anandhan.
+- Created by [Naveen Anandhan](https://www.linkedin.com/in/naveen-anandhan-8b03b62a5/?trk=public-profile-join-page) - feel free to contact me!
 - Inspired by the real estate market trends in Singapore.
 - Special thanks to the open-source community for the tools and libraries used in this project.